glowsai/docsite/docs/docs/17-auto-deploy-usage.md

   -H "Deploy-Route-Rule: random"
 ```

-When there are two or more instances running, the **Deploy-Route-Rule** in the response header will change randomly on consecutive calls.
+When two or more instances are running, the `Deploy-Route-Rule` in the response header will change randomly on consecutive calls.

 ![PixPin_2025-11-21_09-57-03](../docs-images/p17auto-deploy/10.png)

-Note that if there are no instances running through this Auto Deploy, calling this mode will return an error code: `{"code": 1006, "msg": "route target not found"}`.
+If there are no instances running through this Auto Deploy, calling this mode will return an error code: `{"code": 1006, "msg": "route target not found"}`.

 ### round-robin Mode